 Is this a project you personally don’t have the time to handhold all the pieces and need a firm that understands your industry and can just handle it?
 Will you allow them to take the lead and ask key questions when pivotal decisions are needed.
 Will they guide you through the process, removing the need for constantly gatekeeping a project you’re not too familiar or comfortable?

 Website development is filled with a thousand if-thens.
 If this happens, then what do you want it to do?

-Will you assign a staff member to assist the finalist and respond to requests for information.
+Will you assign a staff member to assist and respond to requests for information.
 Small details that may seem insignificant can and do impact a website.
 The DMO’s point person needs to be the person who has the authority and responsibility to make approvals or can get approvals quickly.
-When the “authorized person” says yes, only to have their boss say, “No, let’s do it this way” creates change orders that grow the final bill.
+When the “authorized person” says yes, only to have his or her boss say, “No, let’s do it this way” results in change orders that grow the final bill.

 Because of this, some firms will estimate and then charge based on an hourly rate.
 As we all know, everyone works at a different pace so a highly skilled person may turn a project quickly whereas a lesser talented worker may bill a low hourly fee but the end results gets you to the exact same price.
 Location – big city, second tier destination, urban, rural areas – all play a role in pricing, too.